realmbgl/kudo-tutorial/unit3/README.md

 git clone https://github.com/realmbgl/kudo-tutorial.git
 ```

-From the `unit3` folder use the following command to run the instance.
+From the `unit3/operator` folder use the following command to run the instance.

 ```
-kubectl apply -f .
+kubectl kudo install . --instance myes
 ```

 Once the install is finished we should see the following pods.